thumbnail image

 Predicting Adequate Response to Oxytocin

 While a lot of factors have been associated with a person having postpartum hemorrhage (PPH), our clinical tools for predicting PPH currently miss 1 in every 2-3 cases of hemorrhage.
 That is, the birth was consider low-risk for hemorrhage but it happened anyway.
 Our PARTO project aims to study biomarkers linked to oxytocin function in the body for predicting PPH.
 Click here for a recent blog about the science behind this study.
-Click here to see the participant video for our currently enrolling study at Banner University Medical Center in Tucson.
-AZ in English or en Español.
+Click here to see the participant video for our currently enrolling study at Banner University Medical Center in Tucson and Phoenix, AZ in English or en Español.

 Click to learn more Here

-broken image
+Section image

 BioBAYB